SocialCodeInc/ssh-ecs-run-task/README.md

 		$ echo $?
 		0

 Whoa – that was easy!
-What just happened?
-The `ssh-ecs-run-task` script:
+What just happened? **ssh-ecs-run-task** simply:

 + Guesses the cluster for ecscompose-user-registration-service--alpha to be user-registration-service--alpha. (you can override this with the **--cluster** flag if that's not correct)
 + Queries ECS to determine the task's docker image and version, environment settings, mounted volumes and list of containers